Avoid These 5 Misconceptions That Sabotage AI Projects

 Misconception #3: “We Just Need Cleaner Data”

-Clean data helps.
-But clear goals matter more.
+Clean data helps, but clear goals matter more.
 Teams get stuck “prepping” for months without knowing what they’re prepping for.

-A legal services company spent 9 months structuring internal documents before anyone asked: “What is this assistant actually supposed to do?”
+Example: A legal services company spent 9 months structuring internal documents before anyone asked: “What is this assistant actually supposed to do?”
+It turned out all they needed was a document summarizer—not a full RAG stack trained on everything.

 Fix: Start With the Question, Not the Corpus

-Before cleaning data, define the outcome:
+• Before cleaning data, define the outcome:

 • What’s the task? (e.g., answering FAQs, suggesting options, routing requests)